PDOK/mapserver-docker/README.md

 ### Run

-This image can be run straight from the commandline.
-A volumn needs to be mounted on the container directory /srv/data.
-The mounted volumn needs to contain at least one mapserver *.map file.
-The name of the mapfile will determine the URL path for the service.
+This image can be run straight from the CLI.
+A  volume needs to be mounted on the container directory /srv/data.
+The mounted volume needs to contain a mapserver *.map file that matches the MS_MAPFILE env.

 ```docker
 docker run -e MS_MAPFILE=/srv/data/example.map -d -p 80:80 --name mapserver-example -v `pwd`/example:/srv/data pdok/mapserver